romainberger/boom/README.md

 And that's just a taste!
 I know, you're salivating, I can hear you from here.
 (Why your saliva is noisy is beyond me.)
 Check out the [full list of commands](https://github.com/holman/boom/wiki/Commands).

+### Did you mean this?

+Here is the only thing added to the basic boom version.
+Let's pretend you want to copy an item called `ridiculously-long-thing`.
+But you quite remember the name.
+Let's see what happens:

+    # How is this thing called again?
+    $ boom copy ridiculously-long-stuff
+    Couldn't find ridiculously-long-stuff
+    Did you mean this?
+        ridiculously-long-thing
+    # Oooooooh yeah

 ## Contribute